zhangzongliang/pmf/README.md

 ### Contacts
-E-mail address of the first author (Mr. Zongliang Zhang) is: zhangzongliang@stu.xmu.edu.cn
+E-mail address of the first author (Mr. Zongliang Zhang) is: zzl@jmu.edu.cn
 E-mail address of the corresponding author (Prof. Jonathan Li) is: junli@xmu.edu.cn

 ### Licenses